ros2/design/articles/150_ros_command_line_arguments.md

   - to `rosout`, use `--enable-rosout-logs` or `--disable-rosout-logs`
   - to `stdout`, use `--enable-stdout-logs` or `--disable-stdout-logs`
   - to a external logging library, use `--enable-external-lib-logs` or `--disable-external-lib-logs`
+- For enclave assignment, use either `--enclave value` or `-e value` where value is fully qualified enclave path.

 For name remapping and parameter assignment, specific nodes can be targeted by prepending the option value with the node name followed by a colon `:`, as in `--remap my_node:from:=to` and `--param my_node:name:=value`.